mechmotum/fall-probability-paper/README.md

 There is a shared Zotero collection that is used to generate the bib file using the Zotero betterbibtex extension.
-Export the collection with the "Better BibLaTex" option to get a valid bib file and overwrite the `references.bib` file with the export to update the bib file.
+Export the collection with the "Better BibTex" option to get a valid bib file and overwrite the `references.bib` file with the export to update the bib file.

 Link to the collection (need to be in the mechmotum group):